giuliolibrando/slurm-scredits/README.md

 # slurm-scredits
 `scredits` is a Slurm utility for checking account balance.
 The utility calculates the remaining *service units* or *SU* left in the account.
 The utility shows SU as an aggregate of cpu+gpu+mem usage.

+Also, there's a companion script ([scredits-crontab-script.sh](https://github.com/giuliolibrando/slurm-scredits/blob/main/scredits-crontab-script.sh)) that can automatically reset accounts credits each X months on clusters.

 # Prerequisites